marioy47/blog-site/src/content/blog/serverless-s3-dynamodb-local-development/index.md

 cover: ./npm-init.png
 ---

-# Develop for AWS S3, DynamoDB, RDS and API Gateway locally using Serverless

 I've [already said that Serverless its taking over](/aws-lambda-deployment-with-serverless/) even tough we don't know what serverles is.
 And I've also said that one of the most popular AWS services is [AWS Lambda](http://aws.amazon.com/lambda).

 If you don't know what _AWS Lambda_ is, I recommend you read [my article](/aws-lambda-deployment-with-serverless/) on how to setup a Lambda function where I explain on detail on what it is and why you should learn it.